EMDR Therapy for Adults When Talk Therapy Hasn't Worked

 EMDR supports lasting relief, not just temporary calm, by creating new ways for your mind and body to respond to triggers

-This approach is especially effective for people who’ve already done therapy but still feel stuck, because it doesn’t rely solely on understanding your past — it helps your nervous system actually learn that the present is safer than the past.
+This approach is especially effective for people who’ve already done therapy but still feel stuck, because it doesn’t rely solely on understanding what happened

 What EMDR Feels Like